 There has been some high praise for this series, and I'm willing to admit that I don't have the headspace right now to get into something so high-falutin' and epic.

 Erikson, you need to give me something.
-I will go on a long journey with authors (I did namedrop The Familiar), but you've got to give me something.
+I will go on a long journey with authors, but you've got to give me something.
 There are books that are worth heroic efforts and concentration and zero parts of this book made me want to make anything like that kind of effort.

 Malazan Book of the Fallen

 Next: 'Deadhouse Gates'